 Approximately 13% of women aged 35-39 will suffer from infertility at some point.

-Age, though, is only one factor that may motivate a woman to freeze her eggs.
+Though common, age is only one factor that may motivate a woman to freeze her eggs.
 Recently, we have seen more young women facing recurrences of either ovarian endometriosis cysts or ovarian dermoid cysts.
-To hopefully avoid losing all of their ovarian tissue to these benign, but nonetheless progressively destructive conditions these women are seeking fertility preservation.
+To hopefully avoid losing all of their ovarian tissue to these benign, but nonetheless progressively destructive conditions, these women are seeking fertility preservation.

 IVFMD’s approach to stimulating ovaries and harvesting eggs for long-term storage is simple, time-efficient, highly cost-competitive, and minimally disruptive.
 In most women under the age of 35, we see a recovery rate of approximately 70% of all cryopreserved mature oocytes, allowing for quite realistic chances to conceive a child through subsequent in vitro fertilization and embryo transfer.